 “Just give me the highlights,” said the voice.

-“Well, I know something of fear myself, so I can well relate.
+“Well, I’m quite familiar with fear, so I can well relate.
 When I was four, I was afraid of the boogeyman–so scared that I occasionally peed the bed.
 When I was eight, I was afraid of getting a few scrapes when I was learning to ride my bike.
 I cried more than a few times.
 And when I was a teenager, I was so afraid of being rejected by the in-crowd that I turned against myself to be accepted.”

 “Nice,” said the voice, “that’s a good start.
 But what have you done recently?”